Sridevi-Pemmasani/SQL-Project-NGO-Operations/README.md

 ## 4. Tools & Technologies

+- **MySQL Server** - The engine that runs and manages the database operations.
+- **MySQL** - An open-source RDBMS used for storing and managing relational data.
-- **MySQL Workbench** - Used as the primary database design and management tool (DBMS).
-It facilitated the creation of the Entity-Relationship (ER) diagram, schema design, and SQL queries for managing data operations.
+- **MySQL Workbench** - A visual tool for database design and management.
+Used for ER diagrams, schema creation, and running SQL queries.
-- **SQL (Structured Query Language)** - SQL was used for defining, manipulating, and querying data within the MySQL database.
-Queries were written for tasks such as creating tables, managing relationships, and retrieving specific information.
+- **SQL (Structured Query Language)** - The language used to define, manipulate, and query data in the MySQL database.
-- **MySQL Server** - To host the database and allow access for authorized users.
-The server ensures data integrity and provides support for multiple concurrent users
-- **Draw.io** - This tool was used for ER Modeling
+- **Draw.io** - Used for ER modeling and visualizing database structure before implementation

 ---